Get the Most Out of Your Hydrogen Peroxide With These 30 Tips

-16. According to some physical therapists, adding ½ a bottle of H2O2 to your bath water can help to detoxift the body.
-Some are still skeptical about this claim, but bathing has never hurt and the addition of hydrogen peroxide will leave both you and your tub squeaky clean.
+16. According to some physical therapists, adding ½ a bottle of H2O2 to your bath water can help to detoxify the body.
+Some are still sceptical about this claim, but bathing has never hurt and the addition of hydrogen peroxide will leave both you and your tub squeaky clean.

 On Cloth Materials